Table of Contents

 Click the + icon to add a Variable to the GIS map.

-Give the Dashboard a name (if you wish you change from the one currently assigned to it)
+Give the Dashboard a name (if you wish, change it from the one currently assigned).

 Select an existing Dashboard from the drop-down list.

-Give the Displacement graph a name (if you wish you change from the one currently assigned to it)
+Give the Displacement graph a name (if you wish, change it from the one currently assigned)

 Select an existing Displacement graph from the drop-down list.

-Click Add/Remove to add/remove it to the GIS map (or click on the pin to make the marker a dynamic marker)
+Click Add/Remove to add or remove it to the GIS map (or click on the pin to make it a dynamic marker)

 Real Time Display

-Give the RTD a name (if you wish you change from the one currently assigned to it)
+Give the RTD a name (if you wish, change it from the one currently assigned).

 Select an existing RTD from the drop-down menu.

-Click Add/Remove to add/remove it to the GIS map (or click on the pin to make the marker a dynamic marker).
+Click Add/Remove to add or remove it to the GIS map (or click on the pin to make it a dynamic marker).

-Markers on GIS maps can be either manually assigned or os called dynamic markers, dynamic markers have variables that are assigned as lat/long variables.
+Markers on GIS maps can be either manually assigned or so-called dynamic markers.
+Dynamic markers have variables that are designated as lat/long variables.

 Click select Variable to open up the same Variable selector users are familiar with throughout VDV.

-Open the layers menu furthest to the right and click to add a new layer.
+To add layers to maps open the layers menu furthest to the right (as seen in the picture above) in the GIS setup menu and click to add a new layer to the GIS map.